python-discord/snekbox/README.md

 The above command will make the API accessible on the host via `http://localhost:8060/`.
 Currently, there's only one endpoint: `http://localhost:8060/eval`.

+### Python multi-version support

+By default, the binary ran within nsjail is the binary specified by `DEFAULT_BINARY_PATH` at the top of [`nsjail.py`].
+This can be overridden by specifying `binary_path` in the request body of calls to `POST /eval` or by setting the `binary_path` kwarg if calling `NSJail.python3()` directly.

+Any binary that exists within the container is a valid value for `binary_path`.
+The main use case of this feature is currently to specify the version of Python to use.

+Python versions currently available can be found in the [`Dockerfile`] by looking for build stages that match `builder-py-*`.
+These binaries are then copied into the `base` build stage further down.

 ## Configuration

 Configuration files can be edited directly.
 However, this requires rebuilding the image.
 Alternatively, a Docker volume or bind mounts can be used to override the configuration files at their default locations.